tom-smith-okta/okta-api-center/readme.md

 To illustrate this use-case, you need to set up a number of different objects (users, groups, clients, policies, etc.) in your Okta tenant.
 You have a couple options for setting up these objects:

-1. Use the [Terraform tool](https://okta-terraform.herokuapp.com).
+1. Use the provided [Terraform tool](https://okta-terraform.herokuapp.com).
 The Terraform tool is a (non-supported) service that will take a couple of values from you (Okta API token, Okta tenant URL) and set up all of the objects for you automatically.
 2. Set up the objects in your Okta tenant by hand.
 This will take a little longer, but it's still pretty quick, and will also get you more familiar with Okta and how easy it is to configure an authorization server.
-Instructions for setting up your Okta tenant are in the `okta_setup` folder.
+Instructions for setting up your Okta tenant are in the [okta_setup folder](okta_setup/okta_setup_manual.md).

 After you've set up your Okta tenant, come back here and move on to testing your setup against the test application.

 ### Set up the test application

-The test application allows your end-users to authenticate against Okta and get an access token, which the application will then send to your chosen API Gateway.
+The test application allows your end-users to authenticate against your Okta tenant and get an access token, which the application will then send to your chosen API Gateway.

 If you've used the Terraform tool to set up your Okta tenant, there are just a couple of adjustments that need to be made to your tenant "manually":